 One of the most beloved saints of the Middle Ages and now is Francis of Assisi, patron of animals and the environment.
-Here’s his story to share with your children:
+Here’s his story:

 In honor of Francis, your family could make dog biscuits or cat toys to give away in your neighborhood or donate to a local animal shelter.
 Even toddlers can string Cheerios onto chenille stems that can be fastened into circles and hung on a tree branch to feed the birds.
 You can also make a bird feeder by spreading peanut or soy butter onto a pinecone or ice cream cone and rolling it in birdseed.